Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 How Does It Work?

-All your club needs to do is submit a competition dish for your diners to taste and vote for before 11:59pm on Wednesday, 27 April — it's that easy!
-If your club has multiple eateries, you can submit a unique dish for each eatery and each eatery will be classed as a separate entry.
+All your club needs to do is submit a competition dish for your diners to taste and vote for before 11:59pm on Friday, 18 April 2025 — it's that easy!

-You can enter a dish that is currently on your menu, or you can create something new — be as creative as you’d like, but make sure your diners will want to purchase the dish so that they can vote for it!
+You can enter a dish that is currently on your menu, or you can create something new — be as creative as you'd like, but make sure your diners will want to purchase the dish so that they can vote for it.

 The Perfect Plate Awards are judged entirely by diners.
 This means that every club has an equal opportunity to win.